-Initial Estimate 30 June 2014 Estimate Actual Variance (months) Date platform accepted by Crown November 2009 N/A November 2011 24 Delivery of platform to New Zealand Early 2010 N/A December 2011 22 Commence operational test and evaluation Early 2010 N/A April 2012 24 Finish operational test and evaluation December 2010 N/A N/A - Achieve initial operating capability April 2012 N/A February 2013 10 Establish operational level of capability December 2012 December 2015 N/A - Establish directed level of capability March 2013 December 2015 N/A N/A Explanation When the Introduction into Service team was established in 2006, it made initial estimates concerning the schedule to introduce the medium utility helicopter into service.
+Initial Estimate 30 June 20 Estimate Actual Variance (months) Date platform accepted by Crown November 2009 N/A November 2011 24 Delivery of platform to New Zealand Early 2010 N/A December 2011 22 Commence operational test and evaluation Early 2010 N/A April 2012 24 Finish operational test and evaluation December 2010 N/A N/A - Achieve initial operating capability April 2012 N/A February 2013 10 Establish operational level of capability December 2012 January 2018 N/A - Establish directed level of capability March 2013 January 2018 N/A N/A - Explanation March 2013 January 2018 N/A - When the Introduction into Service team was established in 2006, it made initial estimates concerning the schedule to introduce the medium utility helicopter into service.
 As more information became available, in 2008 the team refined the schedule of estimates for the establishment of the operational and directed levels of capability.
 This was particularly relevant for reaching the directed level of capability.
 Milestone changes reflect both delays in the delivery of NH90s as well as a maturation of IIS plans which have shown that initial estimates were overly ambitious and not achievable with available resources.
+Note: Initial Operating Capability: This includes transporting NZ based passengers and cargo transport which is non-tactical.
+Operational Level of Capability: This includes the NH90 being capable of delivering the NZDF's Employment Contexts 1D outputs which deals with terrorist and asymmetric threats.
+Partial release of capability achieved in June 2015 (allowing the retirement of UH-1H).
+Enhanced capabilities are not scheduled for release , however, until January 2018 Directed Level of Capability: Attainment of the level of capability is primarily governed by aircrew generation.